OSGeo/PROJ/docs/source/about_core.rst

-PROJ is a generic coordinate transformation software that transforms geospatial coordinates from one coordinate reference system (CRS) to another.
+PROJ is generic coordinate transformation software that transforms geospatial coordinates from one coordinate reference system (CRS) to another.
 This includes cartographic projections as well as geodetic transformations.
-PROJ is released under the :ref:`X/MIT open source license <license>`
+PROJ is released under the :ref:`X/MIT open source license <license>`.

 PROJ includes :ref:`command line applications<apps>` for easy conversion of coordinates from text files or directly from user input.
 In addition to the